jloh02/jloh02.github.io/_posts/Projects/2020-05-26-configuring-atmega328p-arduino.md

 <img class="image normal" src="/images/projects/configuring-atmega328p-arduino/arduino-uno-with-atmega.jpg" alt>

 The best way to remove it is exceedingly disgusting.
 Use a flathead screwdriver as a lever and slowly pry out the ATMEGA328P.
 Do it on both sides bit by bit, taking care not to bend the pins.
 Once one side is entirely out, hold on to that side using your hand and use the screwdriver to pull out the remaining pins.
-Clearly, no onel ikes to do this, so if you're gonna do it multiple times, use a ZIF.
+Clearly, no one likes to do this, so if you're gonna do it multiple times, use a ZIF.

 Connect the Arduino Uno to the breadboard as per below.